A scruffy man held out a paper bag.

 Process:

-1. Add a few tablespoons of olive oil into a deep frying pan, and heat on high.
+1. Add a few tablespoons of olive oil or coconut oil into a deep frying pan, and heat on high.
 When hot, toss in the garlic and onion and sauté until lightly browned.
 Then add in the carrot and sauté until lightly browned.

 2. Add in another tablespoon of olive oil, along with the bell pepper and tomatoes.
 Cook on medium fire until tomatoes are softened.
 Turn heat off and let cool while completing next step.

-3. In a large pot, combine the chicken broth, paprika, thyme, and black pepper.
+3. In a large pot, combine the chicken broth, paprika, smoked serrano, thyme, and black pepper.
 Heat on low.

 4. Add the cooked veggies into a blender, along with the fresh basil leaves.
 Blend on low speed to desired texture.